Fingolfin7/Autumn/README.md

 # Autumn
 CLI Time Tracking software inspired by [Watson](https://github.com/TailorDev/Watson) that allows the user to track the amount of time they spend working on a given activity.
-Autumn allows users to create `projects` which can have sub activities or `sub-projects`.
+Autumn allows users to create `projects` which can have sub activities or `subprojects`.
 Projects are stored in a .json file called `projects.json`

 ## Setup
+Here is a possible text for your readme file using the keywords you provided:

+To set up my command line app and add it to the system or user PATH on windows, follow these steps:

-Download or clone the repo using git and install the requirements using:
+1. Download or clone the repo using git and install the requirements using:

 `pip install -r requirements.txt`

+2. Add the `Autumn\Source` directory to your system PATH or user PATH variable.
+This will allow you to use autumn from any terminal without specifying the full path.
+To do this, you can use the `setx` command in an elevated command prompt or edit the environment variables from the system settings .

+For example, to add the directory to the user PATH variable using `setx`, you can run:

+`setx path "%PATH%;C:\...\Autumn\Source"`

+To add it to the system PATH variable (for all users), you can run:

+`setx /M path "%PATH%;C:\...\Autumn\Source"`

+3. Add `.PY` to your PATHEXT variable.
+This will allow you to run Python scripts without typing the `.py` extension.
+You can also use `setx` or edit the environment variables for this step.

+For example, to add `.PY` to the user PATHEXT variable using `setx`, you can run:

+`setx pathext "%PATHEXT%;.PY"`

+To add it to the system PATHEXT variable (for all users), you can run:

+`setx /M pathext "%PATHEXT%;.PY"`

+4. Restart your terminal or open a new one to apply the changes.
+You should be able to use autumn as a command from any directory.

+## Usage Exampls

+AUTUMN COMMAND -h, --help [ARGS]

 ## Commands
 Autumn has many commands including: